The Real Enemy of the Environment is Bad Product Design

 And it’s working.
 These companies know they need some good press and perhaps they think the Terracycle program is how they can get it.
 But as consumers, we need to look at the bigger picture.
 What exactly are these companies producing?
 What chemicals go into the production of antiperspirant, Coke, and Clorox disinfecting wipes?
 How are they produced?

 A product is more than just its package.
 It’s also what happens to the contents when they wash down the drain or get thrown away.
-Some antiperspirant contains known carcinogens that have been banned in Europe, the chemical make up of coke has been well documented, and Clorox wipes are not biodegradable.
+Some antiperspirant contains known carcinogens that have been banned in Europe.
+The chemical make up of coke has been well documented, and Clorox wipes are not biodegradable.
 In addition, the CEO of Nestle has stated that he does not believe that access to water is a human right and so Nestle continues to drain essential aquifers for profit.

 One of the mantra’s of the Break Free From Plastic movement has been its high time we put the responsibility for pollution back on the manufacturers.
 Changes in how they produce products will have a much higher impact on the environment than me carrying my own shopping bag or coffee mug.
 How we as consumers can make a difference is by not buying their products.
 By showing them over and over that not only do we want better packaging but we want better and safer products that don’t harm us or pollute the planet at every stage of production.
-So while I applaud Terracycle’s program, I will never participate because I don’t shop from any of those companies.
-On the other hand, I know I am a niche consumer, one who buys organic, doesn’t mind seeking out independent grocers who sell in bulk and who buys or makes only all natural cleaning products.
+So while I applaud Terracycle’s Loop program, I will never participate because I don’t shop from any of those companies.
+On the other hand, I know I am a niche consumer, one who buys organic, doesn’t mind seeking out independent grocers who sell in bulk and, who buys or makes natural cleaning products.
 Most people don’t care.

 The challenge for Terracycle’s Loop program will be to get those consumers who do currently buy those products to take the time to order a few products online and organize shipping of the containers back to the manufacturer.
 To become “niche” as it were.
 But if it succeeds perhaps it will set the stage for new developments more in line with C2C.